AlexinGtz/Interview/README.md

 # Tasks

-### 1. For the backend, create a handler that gets some pokemos data from https://pokeapi.co/api/v2/pokemon/{id or name}
+### 1. For the backend, create a handler that gets some pokemon data from https://pokeapi.co/api/v2/pokemon/{id or name}
-### 2. For each pokemon, return a response to frontend, with an pokemon mapped to the following data: (check [this](#append-1) for pokemon response details)
+### 2. For each pokemon, return a response to frontend, with that pokemon mapped to the following object: (check [this](#append-1) for pokemonAPI response details)
     - id (number)
     - name (string)
     - height (number)